 Hvar town itself has a timeless air to it.
 The building facades of the city center remain relatively unchanged after centuries.
-The town owes its character to the Venetians who took control of the island in 1278.
-They set about building a large stone fort atop the hill overlooking the island for its strategic placement.
+The city owes its character to the Venetians who took control of the island in 1278.
+They set about building a massive stone fort atop the hill overlooking the island for its strategic placement.

-The current fortress dates back to 1551 when and was expanded to protect the citizens of Hvar during the Turkish invasion in 1571.
-However, due to an explosion of gunpowder in 1579 much of the fort was badly damaged and was repaired decades later in the early 17th century.
+The current fortress dated back to 1551 when and was expanded to protect the citizens of Hvar during the Turkish invasion in 1571.
+However, due to an explosion of gunpowder in 1579 much of the fort was severely damaged and was repaired decades later in the early 17th century.
 The city walls and the fortress that sits above Hvar town are still very much present today.

-The Benedictine Convent moved into Hvar town in 1664 and holds a nice collection of arts.
+The Benedictine Convent moved into Hvar town in 1664 and held a beautiful collection of arts.
 The fame of the convent comes from the lace they produce from agave threads.
 The art of lace making dates back to the 18th century and is on the UNESCO list of Intangible Cultural Heritage of Humanity.
-The small lace patterns are available for purchase and make a truly special gift.
+The small lace patterns are available for purchase and make an extraordinary gift.